BrownFi/BrownFi-tech-docs/adapter & admin roles.md

 **Pauser** acts on all pools (i.e. the entire protocol).
 - _Pause_ the entire protocol in case of attacks or emergent vulnerabilities.

+**NOTE** that all 3 roles above are asigned by the factory admin after protocol deployment.

 ## 3. Timelock to effective setting
 To prevent acidental and sudden change in the protocol, we apply timelock regarding setting change until effectiveness, except protocol pausing.